 Everyday Wear

-A final category is sandals that excel for everyday and around-town wear.
+Our final category are sandals that excel for everyday and town wear.
 These designs are generally less specialized and more well-rounded than hiking and water sports-specific options, and they put more of a premium on styling over functionality.
-Some of our top picks include Teva's Original Universal, Keen’s Uneek, and Birkenstock’s Milano.
-You don’t get the all-out grip, support, or protection of models tailormade for hiking or water use, but most of these designs are perfectly serviceable for light outdoor use and look the part for wearing casually and around town.
-In the end, if you’re looking for a sandal in this category, a decision will likely come down to preferences on styling and fit over performance and technical features.
+Some of our top picks include Teva's Original Universal, Tread Labs' Salinas, and Birkenstock’s Milano.
+You don’t get the all-out grip, support, or protection of models tailored for hiking or water use, but most of these designs are serviceable for light outdoor use and look great casually around town.
+In the end, if you’re looking for a sandal in this category, a decision will come down to preferences on styling and fit over performance and technical features.

 Closure Systems: Straps (Velcro or Buckles) and Bungee Laces

-In terms of closure systems, sandals typically fall into one of two categories: designs that secure with straps or bungee laces.
-Straps are the most common closure type and sport Velcro and/or buckles for dialing in fit.
-This is largely a matter of personal preference, but we’ve found that buckles tend to be the most effective and secure option for customizing fit and locking your foot in place.
-Velcro closures are often quicker and easier to tweak but can fray, lose their stickiness, and are more prone to loosening over time.
+Sandal closure systems are typically made from either straps or bungee laces, with straps being more common in sport sandals.
+These often come with Velcro or buckles (sometimes both) for dialing in the best fit.
+This is largely a matter of personal preference, but we’ve found buckles tend to be the most secure option for customizing fit and locking your foot in place.
+Velcro closures are often quicker to fasten and adjust, but can they can fray and lose their stickiness, plus they're more prone to loosening throughout the day.

 Sports sandal (adjusting buckle on Chaco Z Cloud)